-RB Leipzig set to re-sign Chelsea forward Werner
+RB Leipzig re-sign Chelsea forward Werner

 He scored 95 goals in 159 games in all competitions for Leipzig during his first spell at the club, after arriving from Stuttgart in 2016.

-But Werner failed to replicate that goalscoring form in the English top flight, netting just 10 times in two seasons,
+But Werner failed to replicate that goalscoring form in the English top flight, netting just 10 times in two seasons.

-However he did play an important role in Chelsea's run to European success in his first campaign, scoring in the semi-final second leg against Real Madrid.
+However, he did play an important role in Chelsea's run to European success in his first campaign, scoring in the semi-final second leg against Real Madrid.

 Chelsea initially held talks with Leipzig about Werner returning to the club on loan but that has turned into a permanent deal.